baribgf/python-arg-overloading/README.md

 # Python Overloading
-This is a python module to implement the method overloading OOP concept.
+This is a python module to implement the method argument overloading OOP concept.

 ## Example: